MauricioIQA/Module-2/README.md

 ```

 ## Summary

 What are the advantages or disadvantages of refactoring code?
-One of the greatest andvantage with refactoring is that for a lot of the problems you encounter there´s a really big chance that others have faced the same problem, therefore, there's a big chance that if you google it you will find the solution or something that will work for you if you make some sligth changes, but this is also risky because maybe the code you find works for you but you dont know how it works and that can be problematic especially if you want to use the code for other aplications
+One of the greatest advantage with refactoring is that for a lot of the problems you encounter there´s a really big chance that others have faced the same problem, therefore, there's a big chance that if you google it you will find the solution or something that will work for you if you make some slight changes, but this is also risky because maybe the code you find works for you but you don’t know how it works and that can be problematic especially if you want to use the code for other applications

 How do these pros and cons apply to refactoring the original VBA script?
+In this case what is more evident is that we found a better solution to something we had, that’s also something you can get from refactoring, you can actually find code that helps you online and maybe make your own code from copied pieces of code, refactoring is a way of making your own code.